atisharma/atisharma.github.io/_posts/risk/2022-12-02-volatility-drag-in-portfolios.md

 ## Risks and reality

-As is well know, markets can gap and tails are fat.
+As is well known, prices can gap and tails are fat.
 Large positions in quiescent instruments can blow up unexpectedly.
+In reality,

 1. Distributions are not stable
 2. Distributions are not normal